 Heart disease is the number one killer of men and women.
-But only a little over 50% of women realize this.
-In fact, heart disease accounts for approximately one in five deaths for women, and research suggests that women typically don’t recover as well from a heart attack as men.
+But only a little more than 50 percent of women in the United States realize this.
+In fact, when it comes to women’s heart health, heart disease accounts for approximately one in five deaths for women.
+Research also suggests that women typically don’t recover as well from a heart attack as men.

-Women have different risk factors and there are biological differences between how a heart of a man works and a heart of a woman works.
+Women have different risk factors for heart problems, and there are biological differences between how a heart of a man works and a heart of a woman works.
 That makes a big difference in how heart disease presents itself in women, which is why it’s traditionally been more difficult to diagnose.

 How women’s hearts work differently

 If you looked at a man’s heart and a woman’s heart side by side, you would likely think that they look pretty much the same.
-However, there are differences that impact the risk of heart and vascular issues.
+However, there are differences that impact the risk factors for heart disease and vascular issues.

 Here are some of the other differences: